-B3.2 Building envelope > 3.2.5 Wall height and inclin ed plane Objectives Cont rols 01 To limit the bulk, scale and visual impact of buildings as viewed from the street and from neighbouring properties.
-C1 On land zoned R2 Low Density Residential and for a dwelling house, semi-detached dwelling or dual occupancy in the R3 Medium Density Residential zone: 02 To limit overshadowing of neighbouring properties across side boundaries. a) the wall height is 7.2m above existing ground level; and 03 To limit overshadowing to south facing rear yards. b) an inclined plane is taken from a point 7.2m above existing ground 04 To provide acoustic and visual privacy to adjoining and adjacent buildings. level at each of the setbacks (the inclined plane is at 45 degrees from horizontal); and 05 To facilitate views between buildings. c) roof eaves may protrude into the setback if below the inclined plane.
-Refer to Figure 8.
-C2 A variation to the wall height of 7.2m may be considered where the slope of the site within the building envelope is greater than 15 degrees.
-The variation will only be considered to walls located nearest to the downslope section of the building envelope, i.e. the section with the lowest existing ground level.
+B3.2 Building envelope 3.2.5 Wall height and inclin ed plane Obje ctives Cont rols 01 To limit the bulk, scale and visual impact of buildings as viewed from the street and from neighbouring properties.
+C1 On land zoned R2 Low Density Residential and for a dwelling incuse, semi-detached dwelling or dual occupancy in the R3 02 To limit overshadowing of neighbouring properties across side boundaries.
+Medium Density Residential zone: a) the val height is 7.2m above existing good devel; and 03 To limit overshadowing to south facing rear yards. b) an inclined plane is taken from a point 7.2m above existing ground 04 To provide acoustic and visual privacy to adjoining and adjacent buildings.
+71 level at each of the setbacks (the inclined plane is at 45 degrees from horizontal); and 05 To facilitate views between buildings. c) roof eaves may protrude into the setback if below the inclined plane. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Refer to Figure 8.
+CR 20/12 C2 A variation to the wall height of 7.2m may be considered where the slope of the site within the building envelope is greater than 15 degrees.
+ONNO The variation will only be considered to walls located nearest to the downslope section of the building envelope, i.e. the section with the lowest existing ground level.

-B3.2 Building envelope > 3.2.5 Wall height and inclined plane

-Ob io cti VO c UU CUI VE 3

-Controls

 A request for a variation must demonstrate that the increased wall height is consistent with the objectives of this section of the DCP, consistent with the objectives for development within the zone in which the development is proposed to be carried out, and there are sufficient environmental planning grounds to justify the variation.
 Note: The statutory building height control in the Woollahra LEP 2014 applies.
+B3.2 Building envelope ▶ 3.2.5 Wall height and inclined plane demonstrate that the increased wall height is consistent with the objectives of this section of the DCP, consistent with the objectives for development within the zone in which the development is proposed to be carried out, and there are sufficient environmental planning grounds to justify the variation.
+Note: The statutory building height control in the Woollahra LEP 2014 Objectives Controls demonstrate that the increased wall height is consistent with the objectives of this section of the DCP, consistent with the objectives for development within the zone in which the development is proposed to be carried out, and there are sufficient environmental planning grounds to justify the variation.
+Note: The statutory building height control in the Woollahra LEP 2014

+D G В

-Section view of the building envelope with the setbacks and inclined plane
+Section view of the building envelope with the servacks and inclined plane

-- A = Side setback
+A = Side setback

-- B = 7.2m maximum wall height
+$\mathbf{5} = 7.2$ m maximum wall height

-- C = Maximum building height: 9.5m above existing ground level
+C = Maximum building height: 9.5m above existing ground level

-- D = Inclined plane: 45degrees to horizontal
+D = Inclined plane: 45degrees to horizontal

-- E = Potential built form
+E = Potential built form

-- F = Site boundary
+F = Site boundary

-- G = Roof eaves may protrude into the setback if below the inclined plane
+G = Roof eaves may protrude into the setback if below the inclined plane

-- H = Existing ground level
+H = Existing ground level